jotafarias13/ohsu-glucose/README.md

 # Data

-The data concerning virtual patient populations are located in directory `population`.
+The data concerning virtual patient populations is located in directory `population`.
 The file `population_train.json` contains the patient's parameters, meals and exercises for all 10 subjects in the training population.
 The file `population_test.json` contains the patient's parameters, meals and exercises for all 5 subjects in the validation population.

 The code used to generate the populations is also located in directory `population` and can be tested by executing the commands below.
 Bear in mind that population generation in stochastic, therefore each population generated will be different from one another (including the one used for the simulations).